zikula-modules/Files/README.md

       - Added jquery_toogle menu with the new editor.responses.
       - Added alert message to no-public files links.
       - Updated warnings and template messages.
+      - Added *select all* feature (also in user template).
+      - Added core.css style to external template, and also *referential* jquery lib loading.

 Pending
 =======

-  - Changes in extenal templates II
-      - Add *select all* feature.

   - No-public init folders.
 Check this feature for admin and users (and the relationship behavior).